DS-Wen/SSPredict/README.md

 ### Using the tool with installation

 If you want to use the tool in any folder or project you like, please read [INSTALL.md](/INSTALL.md) to install the code.
+For more details of using the tool, [TUTORIAL.md](/TUTORIAL.md) is helpful.

 ### Using the tool WITHOUT INSTALLATION